CatherineKiiru/CatherineKiiru/README.md

 I am a software developer, technical writer and open source advocate.
 I enjoy building & advocating for technical products in SaaS and Open Source.

-- I’m working as a Software developer with a focus on frontend development.
+- I’m a Software developer with a focus on frontend development.
 I am currently improving my skills on backend development with Node.JS.
 - I am a technical writer experienced in writing documentation and technical marketing content for SaaS & Open Source organizations.
 - I actively contribute to Open Source projects and my current focus is CHAOSS and Flowbite.
 - I enjoy teaching & mentoring within technical communities.
 I especially love helping entry-level developers navigate and succeed in tech.
 - I am also an experience marketer.
-My technical and business skills enable me to build technical products that fulfil business goals.
+Being in marketing equipped me with transferrable skills such as problem solving, project management, collaboration and communication skills that allow me to add more value to technical teams.

 ## My Current Tech Stack
  <div id="badges"  width="100" height="100">